Strategic Foresight and Execution: Insights for the Global Executive

 Author: Adrian Alvarez, Midas’ Managing Partner

 Modern strategy often fails because it assumes a passive market.
 This piece explores the “adversarial” nature of business, detailing how wargaming allows leadership teams to simulate competitor reactions.
 By “playing the game” before entering the market, executives can identify critical blind spots and refine their competitive edge.
-Link to Article
+Read the full publication on Wargames and Strategic Thinking When the Competitor Also Plays

 Business Wargaming: A Practical Framework for Strategy Stress-Testing (original language: Spanish)